Oliver Holmes (rugby league): Warrington Wolves

-On 11 August 2022, during a match game between Toulouse Olympique and Warrington, Holmes was assaulted by Toulouse player Corey Norman who stuck his hand in Holmes buttocks.
+On 11 August 2022, during a match game between Toulouse Olympique and Warrington, Holmes was assaulted by Toulouse player Corey Norman who stuck his hand in Holmes' buttocks.
 Norman received an eight game suspension and £500 fine.

+Leigh Leopards

 On 20 October 2022, Holmes signed a contract to join the newly promoted Leigh side.

+On 12 August 2023, Holmes played for Leigh in their 2023 Challenge Cup final victory over Hull Kingston Rovers.
+Holmes played 19 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.

+Hull FC

+On 9 July 2024, it was announced that Holmes had signed for Hull FC in the Super League from the 2025 season.

+On 4 June 2025 he announced his retirement from the professional game after just one appearance for Hull FC, due to a persistent knee injury.

 International career

-In July 2018 he was selected in the England Knights Performance squad.
+In July 2018, he was selected in the England Knights Performance squad.

-Holmes made his England début on 17 October 2018 in England's 44–6 win over France at Leigh Sports Village.
+Holmes made his England debut on 17 October 2018 in England's 44–6 win over France at Leigh Sports Village.

-In 2018 he was selected for the England Knights on their tour of Papua New Guinea.
+In 2018, he was selected for the England Knights on their tour of Papua New Guinea.
 He played in the Knights' 12–16 victory at the Lae Football Stadium in Lae, and their 32–22 loss at the Oil Search National Football Stadium in Port Moresby.